 Another common mistake occurs when sudden changes are made to site plans.
 Industrial leaders tend to change their construction plans on a whim.
 Even changes to equipment can cause disruptions.

 Thankfully, not all changes pose a serious risk.
-An environmental consultant should be able to fold your changes into an existing permitting application without too great a headache.
-But making a good plan and sticking to it is the first and best way to avoid adding time to the process.
+An environmental consultant can fold your changes into an existing permitting application without too much headache.
+But making a good plan and sticking to it is the first and best way to avoid adding time to the environmental permitting process.

 Make the Environmental Permitting Process Easier

-An environmental consultant can take you along the path of least resistance when applying for environmental permits.
-With so much on the line with your new site, taking as few risks as possible is the wisest course.
+An environmental consultant can guide you along the path of least resistance when applying for environmental permits.
+With so much on the line with your new site, taking as few risks as possible is best.

-PPM Consultants has the experience, expertise, and regional knowledge to help you successfully obtain the permits you need.
-Contact us today and let us simplify the complex for your site, industry, and ultimate success.
+PPM Consultants has the experience, expertise, and regional knowledge to help you obtain all necessary permits.
+Contact us today and let us simplify the complexity for your site, industry, and success.

 Senior Environmental Coordinator